shamalja/filestack-snippets/content/videos/shorts/imagesize-shorts/README.md

 ## 2. Add your Filestack API key

-Open the JavaScript file and replace `YOUR_API_KEY` with your actual Filestack API Key:
+Open the HTML file and replace `YOUR_API_KEY` with your actual Filestack API Key:

 ## 3. Open the imagesize.html file